Near-field intra-body Communication

 Workshop at etextile-springbreak

 Using the body as a communication channel is an interesting approach to send sensor-data from one part of the body to another part of the body – or to another body.
 This may be very useful for e-textile projects.
 Especially when it is not possible to use conductive material to transmit data.

-The goal of the Workshop was to come up with a simple circuit to demonstrate the principle of a capacitively coupled data-channel involving as less parts as possible.
+The goal of the workshop was to come up with a simple circuit to demonstrate the principle of a capacitively coupled data-channel involving as less parts as possible.

-Please find the presentation here: PAN workshop
+You can find the presentation here: PAN workshop